 The observed mortality rate accorded with the findings of other investigations.
-A case series assessment of publications published up to March 25, 2021. found that the mortality rate among children with COVID-19 was 0-0.69.
+A case series assessment of publications published up to March 25, 2021. found that the mortality rate among children with COVID-19 was 0-0.69 (60).
+According to Toba et al., the proportion of fatalities was higher, at 2.4% (65).

 We found symptoms and complications, such as fever and tachypnoea, that may have a significant impact on hospitalisation time.
-However, the negative impact of fever and tachypnoea on hospitalisation time in the present study is smaller.
-These findings are consistent with prior published studies, which identified fever as one of the most significant negative prognostic factors for recovery time and tachypnoea as a negative predictor of survival and recovery time.
+However, the negative impact of fever and tachypnoea on hospitalisation time in the present study is smaller (Figure 9).
+These findings are consistent with prior published studies, which identified fever as one of the most significant negative prognostic factors for recovery time and tachypnoea as a negative predictor of survival and recovery time (66-67).

 Our clinical research has several limitations.
 First, there are limitations of retrospective data collection.
 Comparisons and conclusions are challenging without extensive research spanning numerous waves and a longer COVID-19 timeframe.
 Furthermore, because we only analysed data from SARS-CoV-2-positive patients who were hospitalised, any further COVID-related problems were excluded from our analysis.
 Furthermore, SARS-CoV-2 mutations weren't identified in all the patients.

 Our 22-month retrospective research gives thorough data to help us better understand COVID-19 illness in children.
 Newer and newer variants of the virus continue to produce varying severity-related diseases.
+Hungary is highly affected by the epidemic, with over 1.8 million COVID-infected persons.
 Based on our regional statistics from South-Eastern Hungary, children are characterised by a milder course, lower hospitalisation rates, shorter hospital stays, and reduced death rates, which we expect to remain in future waves.